zyxw59/formationbot-rs/README.md

 - labels: `x`, `X`, a digit, or `'` (apostrophe) followed by any character will fill the box in appropriately

 For complicated formations, one trick is that each line is centered.
 If that's not enough, you can also prefix `u`, `d`, `l`, or `R` (yes, case-sensitive) to shift a person up or down a half matrix spot.

+## Improvements over the old version

+- More colors (cyan and magenta)
+- Circular dancers (in addition to square ones, of course)
+- An additional style of phantom (dotted outline in addition to dashed)
+- `+` for marking matrix spots without dancers
+- Label dancers with arbitrary characters, not just `X`, `O`, or 0-9

 ## Standalone usage